SalMod91/da_salvino/README.md

 |            | As a staff user, I want the details to be prefilled when editing an ingredient or menu item as it makes my job easier by allowing me to quickly identify and modify only the necessary information.                                                                                                                                      |
 |            | As a staff user, I want to be automatically logged out of the staff portal if I leave my account inactive for a certain period, to safeguard my account against unauthorized access and maintain security. |

-Explore the User Stories and todo issues by navigating to the GitHub Projects page through this [link](https://github.com/users/SalMod91/projects/7).
+Explore the User Stories and to-do issues by navigating to the GitHub Projects page through this [link](https://github.com/users/SalMod91/projects/7).
 </details>

 ### Structure